urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/4-lifecycle.md

 ## State management arms

 We've described the basic lifecycle process and the purpose of each state management arm.
-Now let's give an overview of each arm separately.
+Now let's look at each arm in detail:

 ### `on-init`

 This arm takes no argument, and produces a `(quip card _this)`.
-It's called exactly once, when the agent is first installed, and its purpose is to initialize the agent.
+It's called exactly once, when the agent is first installed.
+Its purpose is to initialize the agent.

 `(quip a b)` is equivalent to `[(list a) b]`, see the [types reference](/docs/userspace/gall-guide/types#quip) for details.